MACONDO

 There are no waivers to cover the $35 workshop application and processing fee.
 A limited amount of partial and full scholarships will be available to accepted participants to attend the workshop, with preference for first-time Macondistas.
 This amount varies based on the amount of donations that come in and distributed in a way that allows for maximum participation.

-Are there ways that I participate if I’m not a member?
+Are there ways that I can participate if I’m not a member, or learn more about Macondo Writers Workshop before applying?

 All website content © Copyright 2024 Macondo Writers | Privacy Policy